Battle of Mount Longdon: British resume the attack

 Following the fighting on 'Fly Half' and the withdrawal of Nos.
 4 and 5 Platoons, 29 Commando Regiment provided artillery support from Mount Kent.
-Subsequently, the area was flanked, where despite being under heavy fire, the remnants of 4 and 5 Platoons, led by Lieutenant Cox, advanced toward their objective, 'Full Back'.
-During this push, they encountered resistance from Casteñeda's platoon, specifically Corporal Julio Nardielo Mamani's section, sustaining several casualties.
-Undeterred, Lieutenant Cox and Private Kevin Connery stormed an Argentine bunker, neutralizing three enemy combatants.
-As this position was being cleared, Private Gray suffered a headshot injury but refused evacuation until Major Argue had successfully consolidated the troops' positions on 'Fly Half'.
+Subsequently, the area was flanked, where despite being under heavy fire, the remnants of 4 and 5 Platoons, led by Lieutenant Mark Cox, advanced toward their objective, 'Full Back'.
+During this push, they encountered resistance from Lieutenant Raúl Casteñeda's platoon, specifically Corporal Julio Nardielo Mamani's section, sustaining several casualties.
+Undeterred, Lieutenant Cox and Private Kevin Connery stormed an Argentine bunker, killing three enemy combatants.
+As this position was being cleared, Private Gray suffered a headshot injury but refused evacuation until Major Argue had successfully consolidated the captured positions on 'Fly Half'.

 Recognising the risk of further losses, the Paras were unable to advance further and were ordered to fall back to the western end of Mount Longdon.
-Major David Collett's A Company was then tasked with moving through B Company to launch an assault on the heavily defended eastern objective, 'Full Back', from the west.
+Major David Collett's A Company was then tasked with moving through B Company to launch a final assault on the heavily defended eastern objective, 'Full Back', from the west.
 Support Company provided covering fire during this operation.
 This coordinated effort aimed to maintain momentum while minimizing further casualties in the face of determined Argentine resistance.
-Lieutenant David Wright and Second Lieutenant Ian Moore mustered their platoons near the western summit then cleared the Argentine positions.
+Lieutenant David Wright and Second Lieutenant Ian Moore mustered their platoons near the western summit then cleared the remaining Argentine positions.

-During the clearing of these positions by A Company, Corporal McLaughlin was injured by a recoilless gun fired from "Rough Diamond" and while en route to the aid post, both Corporal McLaughlin and Lance Corporal Higgs were killed by an 81mm mortar round fired by First Sergeant Mario Ricardo Alcaide's platoon.
+During the clearing of these positions by A Company, Corporal McLaughlin was injured by a recoilless gun fired from "Rough Diamond" and while en route to the aid post, both Corporal McLaughlin and Lance Corporal Pete Higgs were killed by an 81mm round fired by First Sergeant Mario Ricardo Alcaide's Mortar Platoon.